An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 He was now “eyes and ears” at the news and immediately opened the Financial Section of the Newspaper on the table.
 “Glenworth Financials” lost three dollars and forty three cents per share between three and four o’clock yesterday.
 This was totally unexpected especially after the steady growth recorded over the past five years, growth mainly due to the opening of the Shanghai Office and exposure to the immense Chinese market.

 “This doesn’t make sense.
 It is an emotional sell.
 People are selling based on the news…Hmm, maybe it’s time to buy few shares” and a large conspiring smile showed up on the left corner of his mouth.
-“Maybe it’s time to buy” and John took another sip out of the cup and continued digging into the written material.
+“Maybe it’s time to buy”; John took another sip out of the cup and continued digging into the written material.

-– Morning handsome, came from her direction.
-Quickly turned around and looked at her.
+– Morning handsome, came from Linda’s direction.
+He quickly turned around and looked at her.
 Bent a knee then hugged and kissed her.

 −Morning beautiful, he whispered into her ear.
 This made her wrap her arms around his neck and smile again.

 −I have to go.
 Please let go.
 Her arms were strongly holding him close to her chest.
 “I really have to go, now.
 Common, be a good girl and let me leave” said John again with a soft and calm voice trying to break loose from the hug.